ysyscool/SGDNet/README.md

 # SGDNet
 SGDNet: An End-to-End Saliency-Guided Deep Neural Network for  No-Reference Image Quality Assessment

 This repository contains the reference code for our ACM MM 2019 paper.
-The pdf is coming soon.
+The pdf can be found in [this link](https://drive.google.com/file/d/1HWv1rqphZ4Cu7OzVI2s93xTe4u_a-lXU/view?usp=sharing).

 If you use any part of our code, or SGDNet is useful for your research, please consider citing:
 ```